It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Brian: Research shows that spreading learning over days or weeks leads to better results.
 Online training is obviously better for this approach.

-Based on my experience with simulations, I particularly appreciate two functions.
-Firstly, the opportunity to have a haptic experience, for example by being able to count real money on a board or see the current vehicle stock.
+Based on my experience with simulations, I appreciate two features in particular.
+Firstly, the opportunity to have a tactile experience, for example by being able to count real money on a board or see the current vehicle stock.
 Secondly, I appreciate the campfire feeling that the simulation creates.
 People meet, drink coffee and chat.
 They spontaneously exchange knowledge and experiences.
 This kind of exchange is difficult to replicate in digital games.

 Brian: It's beneficial to do things physically by hand in order to learn.

-Graham: We are seeing that digitalization can be more inclusive for learners with specific needs.
+Graham: We observe that digitalization can be more inclusive for learners with specific needs.
 Compared to the classroom, we can connect better digitally.
 If someone has difficulties with the dominant language, they can write in chat or use emoticons to contribute without having to hide.

 What are the limitations of simulations that affect their efficiency?